datazuul/datazuul.github.io/topics/server/mycore/_posts/2022-07-15-mycore-import-objects.md

 After filling (at least the required) fields, save it with button "Save".

-Ob the next page you can upload files for the object.
+On the next page you can upload files for the object.
 In our case we had a PDF file at hand that we uploaded.

 After this the object is stored in state "submitted".
 This means you can search and see the document